akramdi/ASAP/README.rst

 Introduction
 ============

 ASAP is a flexible bioinformatic pipeline for ATAC-seq data analysis.
 Starting from raw ATAC-seq sequencing reads, ASAP outputs raw and filtered mapping files, coverage files (reads coverage ; tn5 insertion events coverage) and peak calling results.
+ASAP is:

+**User-friendly**: requires a single configuration file.
+Thus, only one option is required when running the command line (see `Usage of ASAP`_)

+**Flexible**: provides the possibility to skip a given step(s) and target specific post-processing step(s).

 Overview of major steps
 ==========================